EOSIO/eosio-card-game-repo/README.md

 This repository contains the source code used in each of the tutorial lesson.
 Each lesson's code are stored in a branch.
 You can find all the lesson branches from the list below.

 ## Changelog
+- v1.1.9
+  - Updated deploy_contract script to work with new abi behaviour in eosio cdt 1.6.3
 - v1.1.8
   - eos 2.0.0, eosjs 20.0.3, react 16.12.0, react-dom 16.12.0, react-redux 7.1.3, react scripts 3.3.0, redux 4.0.5
 - v1.1.7